Skip to main content

 grinding20 negative mentions

-• The game features a unique and beautiful hand-drawn art style, creating a visually stunning experience.
+• The game features a unique and beautiful hand-drawn art style, entirely created with ballpoint pen, which adds a charming aesthetic to the gameplay.

 • graphics